neams-th-coe/cardinal/doc/content/start.md

 If at any point during the build process, you change your environment, then you may need to start the build from scratch to be sure that the same HDF5/compilers/etc. are used to build the entire set of dependencies.
-When you restart the build, be sure to clear the `cardinal/build` and `cardinal/install` directories so that the appropriate CMake configuration files will be recreated with the newest environment settings.
+When you restart the build, be sure to clear the `build` and `install` directories so that the appropriate CMake configuration files will be recreated with the newest environment.

 ```
 rm -rf cardinal/install cardinal/build